RonenNess/SSCD.js/README.md

 However, note that the world grid does not clean itself automatically, meaning that if you move objects around over time you will get some empty world chunks.
 Those empty grid chunks are left by design; they take really small amount of memory and by leaving them in memory its quicker to move objects back into them.

-If this insignificant memory waste really bother you, you can tell the collision world to cleanup any unused grid chunks by calling:
+If this insignificant memory waste really bother you, you can tell the collision world to clean-up any unused grid chunks by calling:

 ```javascript
 world.cleanup();